Efury1/myportfolio/README.md

 # GitHub Portfolio

 This is my portfolio website built using the **Tailwind CSS** framework and deployed on **Netlify**.
-The portfolio serves as a central hub for linking all my career-related social media profiles.
+It serves as a central hub for linking all my career-related social media profiles.

+---

 ## Features